New Jersey Bipolar Disorder Treatment

 To make matters more complicated, other disorders like depression can appear very similar in nature to bi-polar.
 Substance abuse in specific mimics a whole variety of mental health illness and substance use would need to cease before an accurate diagnosis can be made.
 All too often, doctors miss the manic-depressive swings and end up misdiagnosing their patients with simple depression or anxiety.
 Our doctors are specially trained to recognize the often-subtle differences in mental health and mood disorders.

-One of the common characteristics of bi-polar disorder are the mood swings which are as dramatic as they are unpredictable.
-These mood swings are often severe enough to alert friends, family and even patients themselves to recognize the presence of the disorder.
+One of the common characteristics of bipolar disorder is mood swings which are as dramatic as they are unpredictable.
+Mood swings range from deep depression to full-blown mania.
+These mood swings are often severe enough to alert friends, family, and even patients themselves to recognize the presence of the disorder.

 Symptoms of a Manic or Hypomanic Episode:

 - Fast, hurried, or assertive speech

 Symptoms of a Depressive or Major Depressive Episode:

 - Sadness or anxiety